-Chairman of the Board, Mr Paul Goodson
+Chairman of the Trust Board, Mr Paul Goodson

 The Trust's Board, of which Paul is Chairman, is responsible for the governance of the Trust, for setting its strategy and objectives and for holding the executive team to account for the performance of the Trust and its schools.

 As a Trust we pursue the principle of intelligent accountability by providing ‘intervention in inverse proportion towards success’.
-Thus, where the school is in an Ofsted category, there will be close supervision of the school by Swale Academies Trust through the Trust Principal.
+Thus, where the school is in an Ofsted category, there will be close supervision of the school by Swale Academies Trust through the CEO.
 Where a school has shown the ability to move confidently and assuredly in terms of performance and overall standards there is a much greater emphasis on providing a soft touch approach that allows the individual leadership of the school to creatively move forward and innovate in a way that will further the overall provision and capacity of the Trust.
 This is very much in keeping with the current Ofsted framework and is driven by the principle that in order to take a school out of trouble, it is necessary to tighten up all areas of consistency, in contrast, to allow a school to become outstanding one has to let go a little more to allow innovation and excellence to flourish.